ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 Connecting the receiver
 =======================

-To connect a PPM receiver, Futaba S.Bus receiver, or PPM encoder, connect the black ground, red power and white signal wires to the RC pins.
+To connect a PPM receiver, S.Bus receiver, or PPM encoder, connect the black ground, red power and white signal wires to the RC pins.
 These S.BUS receivers have been tested and are known to work:
-R2008SB, R6008SB.
+R2008SB, R6008SB, FrSky X8R, FrSky XSR.

 .. image:: ../../../images/rc-input-wiring.jpg
     :target: ../_images/rc-input-wiring.jpg